gwdg/pub-2025-ksi/Readme.md

 - Podman and slirp4netns installed on all nodes
 - Kind installed on all nodes
 - Kubectl installed on all nodes

+A pad with further instructions to install required software is available [here](https://pad.gwdg.de/9kSkGV-dTiyQ0kPdX50K0A?both#).

 ## Script: Batch Slurm Job
 The script `slurm-kind.sh` provides users the option to execute user-defined Kubernetes workloads as batch jobs on a Slurm cluster.